-We have just seen preliminary evidence that Italian infinitives allow topics while English infinitives do not.
-This is reason to believe that Italian infinitives are slightly larger than those of English.
-This is the first piece of evidence that infinitives can come in different sizes crosslinguistically.
-But let me first provide a quick summary of the properties of the C domain that English infinitives bear:
+We have just seen preliminary evidence that Italian infinitives allow topics while English ones do not.
+This is the first piece of evidence that infinitives can come in different maximal sizes.
+But first, I provide a quick summary of the properties of the C domain of English infinitives:13

 - (43) a.
 Infinitival complementizers: I am eager for Caitlin to please. - b.
 Wh-infinitives: I know what to eat. - c.
-No topicalization within infinitives: \I wanted this book, to read. - d.
-No focalization within infinitives: \I wanted THIS BOOK to read (not that one). - e.
+No topicalization within infinitives: I wanted this book, to read. - d.
+No focalization within infinitives: I wanted THIS BOOK to read (not that one). - e.
 No why-infinitives: ??I asked Caitlin why to eat salad. - f.
-No high complementizer: I seem (\that) to be happy.
+No high complementizer: I seem (that) to be happy.

 This indicates that English infinitives are maximally as large as WhP.
-The maximal size of an infinitive is the most crucial notion of this paper: I will present novel evidence that languages vary as to the maximal size of their infinitive; there are at least five different sizes which are attested.
-With the size of English ones established, let us move onto Hindi, which as far as I am aware of represents the minimal maximal size for infinitives based on my crosslinguistic survey.
+The maximal size of an infinitive is the most crucial notion of this paper: Languages appear to vary as to the maximal size of their infinitive; there are at least five different maximal sizes which are attested.

+With the size of English infinitives established, let us move onto Hindi, which as far as I am aware of represents the minimal maximal size for infinitives based on my crosslinguistic survey.